ddmv19/frontend-todo-app/README.md

 # Frontend Todos Project

-This repository contains the code of fronted todos project for management of Todos, devolopment using React, Vite, PNPM y Sonner (Toast Library), <strong>devoloped as practice for acquiring web development skills 💻.</strong>
+This repository contains the code of fronted todos project for management of Todos, devolopment using React, Vite, PNPM y Sonner (Toast Library), <strong>developed as practice for acquiring web development skills 💻.</strong>

 ## Description